Introduction

 You probably see why this is not a really prudent thing to do.

-Worst case scenarios where your physical ability to communicate may be impaired or be essentially gone as well as broken electronic should be taken into serious consideration beforehand.
+Worst case scenarios where your physical ability to communicate may be impaired or be essentially gone as well as broken electronic should be taken into consideration beforehand.

 #10 Calculate an appropriate quantity of water